-World Wide Web/CDRH home page or or you may also send an e-mail request to email@example.com to receive an electronic copy of the guidance or send a fax request to 301-847-8149 to receive a hard copy.
-Please use the document number (2206) to identify the guidance you are requesting.
+Additional copies are available from the Internet.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
+Please use the document number 2206 to identify the guidance you are requesting.

 Medical Devices Containing Materials Derived from Animal Sources (Except In Vitro Diagnostic Devices), Guidance for FDA Reviewers and Industry